the-crypt-keeper/modelzoo/README.md

    - Listing available models from all zoos.
    - Launching models with specific runtimes and configurations.
    - Managing running models (viewing logs, stopping models).

-## Additional Features

-### Proxy Server

-The system includes a proxy server (`proxy.py`) that forwards requests to the appropriate running model, allowing unified access to all launched models.
+4. Includes a proxy server (`proxy.py`) that forwards requests to the appropriate running model, allowing unified access to all launched models.

-### Model History

-ModelZoo keeps track of model launch history, including:
+5. Keeps track of model launch history

-- Number of times a model has been launched.
+   - Number of times a model has been launched, and the last launch time (to sort models by most frequently used)
-- Last launch time.
-- Last used runtime and environment.
-- Last used parameters.

-This history is used to provide better user experience by pre-filling launch configurations based on previous usage.
+   - Last used enviroment and parameters (provides a better user experience by pre-filling launch configurations based on previous usage)

 ## Configuration